 Very interesting is also the Petrified Forest in Sigri, on the western side of the island.
 This forest was petrified about 15 to 20 million years ago due to volcanic activity and it is considered of rare geological value today.

-In the ancient times, Lesvos island was also famous for its thermal springs.
+In the ancient times, Lesvos island was famous for its thermal springs.
 Worth to visit in Lesvos are also the many monasteries in the inland, including the Monastery of Ipsilou, Limnionas and the Monastery of Agios Raphael, the protector of the island.
 Relax at the beautiful beaches and try ouzo in the many seaside restaurants.
-This guide of Lesvos offers all the necessary information for your vacations on the island.
+This guide of Lesvos offers all the necessary information for your Lesvos holidays.

-Due to its large size, accommodation in Lesvos is actually spread around the entire island.
+Due to its large size, hotels in Lesvos is actually spread around the entire island.
 Places to stay can be found in almost every village and beach there.
 While the capital of the island, Mytilene, has a large number of hotels and apartments, the most convenient accommodations can be found in popular seaside villages, like Molyvos, Petra, Sigri and Plomari.
 These areas offer family hotels, traditional apartments and studios, and cozy rooms to rent, as well as a few upscale venues.
-The beaches of Varia and Skala Kallonis also offer good accommodation options.
+The beaches of Varia and Skala Kallonis also offer good accommodation options for your Lesvos holidays.

 Highlights in Lesvos